Allergy and Immunology Fellowship

 We believe in the value of significant and meaningful research as a key component in fellowship training.
 You will have access to state-of-the-art research facilities and resources, along with faculty mentorship, in order to meet your research goals.
 You will also have the opportunity and support to participate in multiple regional, national and international conferences.

 You will care for adult and pediatric patients with a wide range of Allergy and Immunology diagnoses including but not limited to: asthma, food and environmental allergies, atopic dermatitis, contact dermatitis, eosinophilic disorders, urticaria, angioedema, drug allergy, anaphylaxis, autoimmune diseases, hymenoptera allergy, immune deficiency and transplant-immunology.
-Clinical sites include inpatient and ambulatory settings at Thomas Jefferson University Hospital and Nemours/Alfed I. duPont Hospital for Children.
+Clinical sites include inpatient and ambulatory settings at Thomas Jefferson University Hospital and Nemours/Alfed I. Nemours Children’s Hospital, Delaware.

 You will have the opportunity to perform food allergy testing and challenges, drug allergy testing, challenges and desensitizations, allergen immunotherapy prescription writing and allergen immunotherapy mixing.
 You will gain exposure to spirometry, pulmonary function testing and rhinolaryngoscopy.
-In addition, duPont Hospital for Children is the only referral center in the state of Delaware for newborn SCID screening.
+In addition, Nemours Children’s Hospital, Delaware is the only referral center in the state of Delaware for newborn SCID screening.

 You will have voluntary opportunities to participate in related clinical rotations such as otolaryngology, pulmonology, dermatology, infectious disease and rheumatology.
 You will also be able to refine your teaching skills by interacting with residents and medical students at both academic centers.